appliedblockchain/ab-website/_posts/2016-05-27-the-private-blockchain-gatekeeper.md

 title: The Private Blockchain Gatekeeper
 image-link: the-private-blockchain-gatekeeper
 category: blog
+headline: This piece proposes concepts for designing a Private Blockchain Smart Contract Application.
 ---

-<p class="post__headline">This piece proposes concepts for designing a Private Blockchain Smart Contract Application.

 <p class="post__content"><span class="body--bold">Private:</span> because we don’t want the whole world to access it, or take on the load</p>
 <p class="post__content"><span class="body--bold">Blockchain:</span> because different entities that don’t necessarily trust each other need to transact</p>